phax/peppol-lime/README.md

 Latest version: **3.0.1** as of 2016-01-21

 **Note**: 3.0.1 will be the last release except some issues or pull requests are opened.
 This means this project is now in "low effort maintenance" mode :)

+**Note**: for the fun of it I updated the head revision to 3.5.0-SNAPSHOT with updated Java 8 bindings (untested).

 # Project layout
 This project has the following sub-projects